About the Course

 Your tutor, John White, is an experienced woodcarver, he has over thirty years experience in a diverse range of woodcarving projects.
 He is a qualified teacher, holds City and Guilds in Woodcarving and teaches for The International Chippendale School of Furniture.
 He runs evening and weekend courses for all levels of ability and offers sharpening tuition.

 If booking with a CraftCourses voucher for part or all of the course fee, please fill in the contact form above or telephone us.
 Your voucher code must be provided at the point of booking.

 What's included in the price?

-All materials, use of tools, benches course notes, light refreshments.
+All materials, use of tools, equipment, course notes, light refreshments.

-Also good conversation and a friendly, relaxed and light hearted learning experience.
+Good conversation and a friendly, relaxed and fascinating learning experience, great to support wellbeing.

 I decided to do this course as I've never worked with wood at all (in my day the girls only did needlework/cookery at school).
 It's been on my bucket list for a while.

 I was apprehensive at first but John's teaching technique soon made for a relaxing weekend.
 We had loads of ideas and information given to us and expert demonstrations from John.
 Lots of help was given where needed.